regen-network/regen-ledger/README.md

 One of the core functionalities of Regen Ledger is providing a structured database of claims regarding ecological state and change of state.
 A claim is made up of a few very basic pieces of information:
-- the geo-polygon of the region of the Earth being referred to,
+- the geo-polygon of the portion of the Earth being referred to,
 - what is being claimed about this geographical region,
 - who is making the claim, and
 - any supporting evidence the claimant would like to associate with their claim

 The actual data for claims can be stored on or off the Regen Ledger blockchain.
-If the claim data is stored on the blockchain, it is publicly available to the whole world.
-The data for a claim can also be stored elsewhere in order to keep the data private but "tracked" on-chain by providing a cryptographic hash and URL, as well as possibly some metadata about the claim.
+In order to make claim data publicly available to the whole world, it can be stored directly on the blockchain.
+In order to keep some or all of the data private, it can be stored off-chain but "tracked" on-chain by providing a cryptographic hash and URL, as well as possibly some metadata about the claim.

-The facilities for storing data on-chain and tracking data off chain are managed by Regen Leder's [data](https://godoc.org/github.com/regen-network/regen-ledger/x/data) and [geo](https://godoc.org/github.com/regen-network/regen-ledger/x/geo) modules.
+The facilities for storing data on-chain and tracking data off-chain are managed by Regen Leder's [data](https://godoc.org/github.com/regen-network/regen-ledger/x/data) and [geo](https://godoc.org/github.com/regen-network/regen-ledger/x/geo) modules.
-In order to make it easy to write software that can automatically reason about claim data, the schemas for all such data must be registered using Regen Ledger's [schema](https://godoc.org/github.com/regen-network/regen-ledger/x/schema) module and all submitted data must conform to these schemas.
+In order to make it easy to write software that can automatically reason about claim data, the schemas for all such data must be registered with Regen Ledger's [schema](https://godoc.org/github.com/regen-network/regen-ledger/x/schema) module and all submitted data must conform to these schemas.
 The actually signing of claims is managed by the [claim](https://godoc.org/github.com/regen-network/regen-ledger/x/claim)